An echocardiogram, or "echo", is a scan used to look at the heart and nearby blood vessels.

 - cardiomyopathy – where the heart walls become thickened or enlarged

-- endocarditis – an infection of the heart valves
+- endocarditis – an infection in the lining of the heart which damages the heart valves

 An echocardiogram can also help your doctors decide on the best treatment for these conditions.